carbon-language/carbon-lang/docs/design/structs.md

     field is set to the type of the value, and so is `String`.
 -   The second field is named "`value`" and has the value `27`.
 The type of the field is set to the type of the value, and so is `Int`.

+**Open question:** To keep the literal syntax from being ambiguous with compound statements, Carbon will adopt some combination of:

+-   looking ahead after a `{` to see if it is followed by `.name`;
+-   not allowing a literal struct at the beginning of a statement;
+-   only allowing `{` to introduce a compound statement in contexts introduced by a keyword where they are required, like requiring `{ ... }` around the cases of an `if...else` statement.

 ### Type declarations